 41. “The Lives Of Others” (2006)

 The flouncy excesses of Florian Henckel von Donnersmarck‘s “The Tourist” are all the more baffling because they followed his extraordinary, melancholically low-key foreign language Oscar winner.
-The story of a lonely Stasi agent (Ulrich Mühe) tasked with listening in on the liaisons between a well-known composer (Sebastian Koch) and his actress lover (Martina Gedeck), it’s a beautiful, finely wrought film that’s both a heartbreaking portrayal of dehumanizing totalitarianism, and an uplifting homage to rebellion, no matter how tiny.
+The story of a lonely Stasi agent (Ulrich Mühe) tasked with listening in on the liaisons between a well-known playwright (Sebastian Koch) and his actress lover (Martina Gedeck), it’s a beautiful, finely wrought film that’s both a heartbreaking portrayal of dehumanizing totalitarianism, and an uplifting homage to rebellion, no matter how tiny.